 Optometry Hands-On Clinical Training

-The UC Berkeley School of Optometry program emphasizes hands-on patient experience through our clinics.
+The Herbert Wertheim School of Optometry and Vision Science at University of California, Berkeley program emphasizes hands-on patient experience through our clinics.
 These experiences will give you the competencies needed to provide quality patient care upon graduation.

 Our students see patients at two campus clinics, 10 satellite clinics, seven VA clinics and 24 external training clinics across the country.
 With around 220,000 patient visits per year, these clinics cover the spectrum of diversity of patients and disease.